leandrogehlen/yii-easyui-website/README.md

-yii-easyui-website
+Yii Easyui Web Site
 ==================

-Yii Easyui Web Site
+This is the web site for extension Yii Easyui